SwedbankPay/developer.swedbankpay.com/checkout/v3/MAC/index.md

 -   you **do not** need payer information from Swedbank Pay to calculate shipping costs.
 -   you **have** a strong payer authentication login.
--   you want your payers to access stored payment information in Swedbank Pay Checkout for an easier payment process.
+-   you want your payers to access stored purchase information in Swedbank Pay Checkout for an easier purchase process.

 ### Requirements